Type A and Type B personality theory: Type B

 Type B is a behavior pattern that is lacking in Type A behaviors.
 A-B personality is a continuum over which one either leans to be more Type A or Non Type A (Type B).

 The hypothesis is that Type B individuals are noted to live at lower stress levels.
 They typically work steadily and may enjoy achievement, although they have a greater tendency to disregard physical or mental stress when they do not achieve.
 When faced with competition, they may focus less on winning or losing than their Type A counterparts, and more on enjoying the game regardless of winning or losing.
 Type B individuals are also more likely to have a poorer sense of time.

 Type B personality types are more tolerant than individuals in the Type A category.
 This can be evident through their relationship style that members of upper management prefer.
 Type B individuals can "...see things from a global perspective, encourage teamwork, and exercise patience in decision making..."

+Type B personality is generally described as being more relaxed and less competitive than Type A personality.
+People with Type B traits tend to be more patient, experience less time pressure, and are less likely to react to stress with anger or hostility.
+They are often described as easygoing and calm, especially in situations that might feel stressful to others.

+In research, Type B personality is often discussed mainly as a comparison to Type A rather than as its own category.
+Type B individuals are not automatically healthier.
+However, some research has linked lower stress and hostility with better health outcomes.
+Today, many psychologists prefer modern personality models that look at traits on a spectrum instead of placing people into fixed categories like Type A or Type B.